Nikunj-Zamwar/codepath-prework/README.md

-# Pre-work - Tip Calculator
+# Pre-work - EzTip

-Tip Calculator is a tip calculator application for iOS.
+EzTip is a tip calculator application for iOS.

 Submitted by: Nikunj Zamwar